 Meadowcreek, Inc. was formed in 2006 when the HSUS Wildlife Land Trust deeded approximately 400 acres of land and several buildings to a newly formed Board of Directors.
 Its goal is to restore the infrastructure of the property and to revive Meadowcreek, making it once again a viable education, recreation and demonstration center in the Ozark region.

-Meadowcreek has lived through over 30 years of different residents, businesses, and ups and downs.
+Meadowcreek has lived through 40 years of different residents, businesses, and ups and downs.
 Its story will continue with new projects, people and dreams in the future.
-In the meantime, the other creatures will continue to enjoy their home, as they always have.
+In the meantime, the wild creatures in and around us will continue to enjoy their home, as they always have.

 For more pictures of the last 30 years see: a glimpse of the past